Faculty FAQs

 How can I reserve a room for final exams?

-Graduate courses do not automatically have final exams scheduled.
-Once undergraduate exams are finalized and assigned rooms, instructors of graduate courses have the opportunity to request a room for a final exam using the Graduate Exam Request form.
+Once undergraduate exams are finalized and assigned rooms, instructors of graduate courses have the opportunity to request a room for a final exam using the Graduate Exam Request Form.
 These are distributed to all departments once the undergraduate exam schedule is finalized.

 What is the Reading Day policy?